- Have you also wondered whether mindfulness is difficult or simple to achieve?

 What Hypnosis or Self Hypnosis has to do with Mindfulness?

-Whenever any suggestions are given to the unconscious mind, the mind commences adapting to the suggestions which later becomes a habit/pattern.
-And thus, any automatic behavior can be changed using suggestions in a hypnotic state.
+Whenever any suggestions are given to the unconscious mind, the mind commences adapting to the suggestions, which later becomes a habit or a pattern.
+And thus, any automatic behaviour can be changed using suggestions in a hypnotic state.

 But, the question of why one needs to develop mindfulness is yet to be answered, right?

 Mindfulness can be very useful in a number of ways.
 Here are the top two applications according to me.

 The first application of Mindfulness is a Discovery Tool

 There are times when people experience emotional hindrances to what they wish to do or achieve.
 If they aren’t aware of the source of these blockages, it might be difficult to overcome them.